-Challenges Abound 9,000 startups in Egypt struggling to form stronger companies and solicit funding for their entrepreneurial ventures.
+Egyptians are facing serious economic challenges, with the official unemployment figure at 13.3 percent.
+At the same time, there are signs of determination among young Egyptians.
+At present, there are 9,000 startups in Egypt struggling to form stronger companies and solicit funding for their entrepreneurial ventures.
 Outside investors have shown a keen interest, and the Egyptian stock market is on the rise.

 Freedom of the press is diminishing.
 The Egyptian government shut down three major Islamic television stations along with the not-so-neutral Egyptian offices of Al-Jazeera.
 Many journalists have been arrested and at least six have been killed.
 Opponents of the military are experiencing considerable fear and intimidation.